 “For the ten graduate applicants I am interviewing this week, the easy code is pineapple.
 Let’s see how many of you look at my profile before the interview.”

-Readers Left Negative Comments
+People Left Negative Comments

-Many of Paul’s readers objected to his approach:
+Many of Paul’s viewers disliked his approach:

 - Low on profile views, huh?